 Flip Your Wig (SST Records ‘85) Rating: A-

 The songwriting becomes even more melodic and accessible here, while the playing is ragged yet tight.
 The production is considerably cleaner and more professional than previous efforts, making it all go down a little easier while losing little of their intense power.
 And though the lyrics can still sound plenty anguished, the overall tone is far more optimistic, which is fitting considering the poppier music, on which melody shines through more forcefully than ever.
 Flip Your Wig is another excellent album by a band that steadily progressed in the songwriting department with each album, though the overall sonic onslaught here doesn’t connect with quite the same stunning force as the prior two albums.
 Still, aside from the somewhat silly (if mindlessly catchy) "Hate Paper Doll," side one may be the best that this band ever did.
 For example, the title track is a great straightforward rock song with a fantastic fadeout ending, while the insanely catchy "Makes No Sense At All" is easily among the band's best pop songs.
 Despite the start/stop dynamics on the verses, "Games" is also memorable due to its melodic, singable chorus, while "Green Eyes" is a pretty and affecting love ballad, albeit one that somehow still rocks in a laid back but very satisfying way.
 In a case of role reversal, incredibly intense but ultimately not quite as good songs such as "Every Everything" and "Divide And Conquer" see Hart increasingly grabbing Mould's mantle as the band's screaming punk shouter, while Mould's songs are growing increasingly melodic.
-Still, they're both at their best on my favorite track here, "Find Me," an amazingly dramatic and atmospheric rocker that brilliantly buids up the intensity, helped along by an admirable restraint; sometimes it's the notes you don't play that make all the difference.
-Alas, after "The Baby Song," a jokey little instrumental interlude, the quality of the album drops dramatically.
-Don't get me wrong, Hart's "Flexible Flyer" and "Keep Hanging On" are good songs that remind me of his melodic gifts, but they don't approach the level of the high points on side one, and the album ends with two experimental instrumentals that merely pad out an album that didn't need any padding.
-Fortunately, the aforementioned high points here are very high indeed, and this was the second great album the band released during the single year of 1985, a simply spectacular achievement.
+Still, they're both at their best on my favorite track here, "Find Me," an amazingly dramatic and atmospheric rocker that brilliantly builds up the intensity, helped along by an admirable restraint; sometimes it's the notes you don't play that make all the difference.
+Alas, after "The Baby Song," a jokey little instrumental interlude, the quality of the album drops dramatically, though Hart's "Flexible Flyer" and "Keep Hanging On" also remind me of his melodic gifts, unlike the two closing experimental instrumentals, both of which merely pad out an album that didn't need any padding.
+Fortunately, the album’s high points are very high indeed, and this was the second great album the band released during the single year of 1985, a simply spectacular achievement.

 Candy Apple Grey (Warner Brothers ‘86) Rating: B+